How to load your images faster

 1. Image quality

-Sirv applies JPEG and WebP compression to reduce the file size of images.
-This also reduces image quality, so the default setting is 80% quality, which is a happy medium between between low file size and good quality.
+Sirv applies JPEG and WebP compression to reduce image file size.
+Since this reduces image quality, Sirv applies a default of 80% quality – a happy medium between between low file size and good quality.
 Compare JPEG quality to see what level you find acceptable.

 1. Go to your Profiles folder, right-click the Default profile and choose “Edit”: